PartnersInBiz/exhibit/README.md

 By default, a ceiling will be added at the top of the wall wherever a floor tile is located.

-#### Adding images
+#### Adding images and videos

-To place an image in your exhibit, click the image button in the toolbar at the bottom of the editor.
-Either select an image you've already uploaded, or upload a new image.
-Hovering over the walls will show where you are placing the image; by default, this location will snap to the wall nearest to your mouse.
-Left-click to finalize the image's location.
+To place an image or video (2D media) in your exhibit, click the Media button in the toolbar at the bottom of the editor.
+Either select 2D media you've already uploaded, or upload new 2D media.
+Hovering over the walls will show where you are placing the 2D media; by default, this location will snap to the wall nearest to your mouse.
+Left-click to finalize the 2D media's location.
+If you wish to change which side of the wall the 2D media will appear on, tap the `\|` key on your keyboard.

-#### Adding videos

-To place a video in your exhibit, click the video button in the toolbar at the bottom of the editor.
-Either select a video you've already uploaded, or upload a new video.
-Hovering over the walls will show where you are placing the video; by default, this location will snap to the wall nearest to your mouse.
-Left-click to finalize the video's location.

 #### Adding pedestals